guidepup/guidepup.dev/docs/api/class-voiceover.md

 ## VoiceOver.default() {#voiceover-default}

-Detect whether VoiceOver is the default screen-reader for the current OS:
+Detect whether VoiceOver is the default screen reader for the current OS:

 - `false` for Windows
 - `true` for MacOS